fr0gs/blog-entries/listly-perf-improvements-overview.md

 * This should not be necessarily a problem, but the tablet used by the client is an old model with very low specs.
 Upgrading to a better one is not possible since the model has to pass a set of quality and security tests, as those tablets are meant to be used in an industrial environment.

 The data model of **Listly** is easy to grasp.
 The object that governs all the logic is the *Item*.
 An item can be of type *Workspace*, *List*, or *List Item* depending on the level of abstraction you want to achieve.
 Workspaces have lists inside, and those have child items.
-Those items can at the same time have child items and so forth, according to the business case needs.
+Said items can at the same time have child items and so forth, according to the business case needs.

 A hierarchical view of it can be seen like: